Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: Constructing bound entangled Bell diagonal states

 While this last example does have a projector-like partial transpose, it is not detected as entangled by the CCNR criterion: it reaches a CCNR value of $\operatorname{CCNR}(\rho_\mathcal S) = 3$.
 In fact, by exhaustively checking all dichotomous states with $d=3$, we can say that there are no dichotomous Bell diagonal states with entanglement detected by CCNR.
 However, in $d=4$, we can find (up to symmetries) exactly one solution that is detected.
 It is displayed in Fig.~\ref{fig:pattern4} with its probability matrix given by

-It has a CCNR value of $6 > d=4$.
+This state is very similar to the bound entangled state constructed in Ref.~\cite{benatti2004non}.\footnote{While we could not find local unitary transformations to transform the states into another, we could not find a local unitary invariant which differs.} It has a CCNR value of $6 > d=4$.
 Numerical search indicates that this is the largest violation any (even non-dichotomous) Bell diagonal state with positive partial transpose exposes in this dimension.
 Furthermore, it has additional nice properties: For each displacement $\Delta \neq (0,0)$, exactly four points in $\mathcal S$ are linked to points in $\bar{\mathcal S}$.
 This motivates us to search for such homogeneous solutions, which we capture in the following definition:

 \begin{definition} A dichotomous Bell diagonal state $\rho_\mathcal S$ as defined in Eq.~(\ref{eq:dbds}) is called \emph{$k$-displacement homogeneous} if each displacement $\Delta \neq (0,0)$ links exactly $k$ of the points in $\mathcal S$ to points in $\bar{\mathcal S}$. \end{definition}